CRA Home Office Expenses COVID-19

 6. What to do for now?

-Right now, employees should be tracking all their expenses, in the event the CRA adjusts the 50% requirement for 2020 in light of COVID-19, or in the event the employee does work from home for greater than 6 months in the 2020 year.
+Right now, employees should be tracking all their expenses in case the employee does work from home for greater than 6 months in the 2022 year.
 And, if your employer has agreed to reimburse you for the cost of some new home computer equipment, be sure to keep those receipts to corroborate a tax-free reimbursement (otherwise, that reimbursement is deemed to be income and becomes taxable to you).

 For more information on the various government assistance programs during COVID-19, click here.